Keyvan Majd

 Certifiably-correct Control Policies for Safe Learning and Adaptation in Assistive Robotics

-(Best Paper 2nd Runner-up Award)
+Best Paper 2nd Runner-up

 K. Majd, G. Clark, T. Khandait, S. Zhou, S. Sankaranarayanan, G. Fainekos, H. Ben Amor